Clawctl

 Step 5: Test Your Agent

-Expected response: Your agent responds, confirming the LLM connection is working.
+Expected result: Your agent responds, confirming the LLM connection is working.
+You'll see the run and event counts tick up on your dashboard.

 Step 6: View Your Audit Logs